Hydaspes (mythology): Nonnus' account

-The poet Nonnus in the Dionysiaca, makes the Hydaspes a titan-descended god, the son of the sea-god Thaumas and the cloud-goddess Elektra, an Oceanid.
-He was the brother of Iris, the goddess of the rainbow.
-Hydaspes fathered by Astris, daughter of Helios, Deriades the king of Pentapotamia.
-He supported the Indians in their war against the invading armies of the god Dionysos.The whole army was led to battle by the emperor of the [null Indians] [i.e. Deriades], son of Hydaspes the watery lover in union with Astris daughter of Helios, happy in her offspring—men say that her mother was Ceto, a Naiad daughter of Oceanos—and Hydaspes crept into her bower till he flooded it, and wooed her to his embrace with conjugal waves.
+The poet Nonnus in his Dionysiaca mentioned Hydaspes supported the natives in their war against the invading armies of the god Dionysos.The whole army was led to battle by the emperor Deriades, son of Hydaspes the watery lover in union with Astris daughter of Helios, happy in her offspring—men say that her mother was Ceto, a Naiad daughter of Oceanos—and Hydaspes crept into her bower till he flooded it, and wooed her to his embrace with conjugal waves.
 He had the genuine Titan blood; for from the bed of primeval Thaumas his rosy arm consort Electra brought forth two children—from that bed came a river and a messenger of the heavenly ones, Iris quick as the wind and swiftly flowing Hydaspes, Iris travelling on foot and Hydaspes by water.
 Both had an equal speed on two contrasted paths: Iris among the immortals and Hydaspes among the rivers.

-Plutarch's Account
+Plutarch's account

-According to Plutarch, Hydaspes was the father of Chrysippe, who fell in love with her own father.